This is the current situation

 After long heat waves and a series of devastating forest fires, the two holiday countries are currently experiencing quieter days.
 In Spain there were only a few smaller fires on Tuesday evening, in Portugal the last major forest fire in Silves in the south of the country was brought under control on Tuesday morning.
 For the coming days, the Spanish weather service Aemet only issued the (lowest) yellow heat warning level for a few regions.
 The Balearic Islands, with the Germans’ favorite holiday island Mallorca, are not one of them – but it will not be cool there: At “Ballermann” on Playa de Palma, for example, the maximum temperatures should fluctuate between 31 and 34 degrees in the next ten days.
 The mercury column should not fall below 23 degrees, even at night.

-Italy as a holiday destination: the south suffers from extreme heat – thunderstorms threaten in the north
+Italy as a holiday destination: the south suffers from extreme heat – storms threaten in the north

 Storms in the north and sweltering heat in the south – these are the weather forecasts for Italy.
-After Lombardy, Piedmont and Veneto went through months of record drought with many forest fires, rain, hail and storms are now keeping the fire brigade in suspense.
-Damage was reported on Tuesday from the north-eastern province of Pordenone, the Alpine province of Sondrio, the province of Cuneo in Piedmont and Pavia in Lombardy.
-The reason for the severe storm is according to the website iL.meteo.it the inflow of colder air mixing with the hot air on site.
+After Lombardy, Piedmont and Veneto went through a month-long record drought with many forest fires, rain, hail and storms are now keeping the fire brigade in suspense.
+Damage was reported on Tuesday from the northeastern province of Pordenone, the Alpine province of Sondrio, the province of Cuneo in Piedmont and Pavia in Lombardy, among others.
+The reason for the violent storm is according to the website iL.meteo.it the inflow of colder air mixing with the hot air on site.
 It will remain rainy in the north up to and including Friday.
 The African heat, on the other hand, prevails further south with temperatures up to 40 degrees in Apulia and Sicily.
 In the Dolomites, the authorities warned of new dangers on the Marmolada, where eleven people died when a glacier broke off on July 3rd.
 The exclusion zone on the highest mountain in the Dolomites has been extended.

 Weather forecast for Croatia: hot and dry

 Croatia: It is hot and very dry in the popular holiday destination on the Adriatic Sea.
 Temperatures around 30 to 33 degrees are measured on the coast, and according to the forecasts, it should stay that way for the next few days.
 No major forest fires are currently making headlines.
 Due to the persistent drought, there is a risk of fire almost everywhere and always.
 Smaller, local fires are usually quickly brought under control by the emergency services.
-The sea is unusually warm at the moment.
+The sea is currently unusually warm.
 In the northern section of the Adriatic, jellyfish were increasingly noticeable.

 Slovenia is concerned about prolonged drought